+We now pass to the period of enlightenment.
 For the purposes of this paper and for the sake of brevity, when I speak of the awakening of the Church to science during the first six decades of the 20th century, I am really speaking of the personage of Pope Pius XII.
-He was a man of rich culture and even in his youth he had become acquainted with astronomy through his association with Father Giuseppe Lais, Oratorian, who was an astronomer at the Specola from 1890 to 1921 and the one most responsible for the completion of the International Sky Mapping Program of the Vatican Observatory.9 He had an excellent college-level knowledge of astronomy and, as Pope, he frequently discussed astronomical research with Father Daniel O'Connell, S.J., the then Director of the Vatican Observatory.10 Pius XII's discourses on astronomical and cosmological themes are summarized by P.J.
-McLaughlin.11 However, he was not immune from the rationalist tendency which I spoke about in the second paragraph and his understanding of the then most recent scientific results concerning the origins of the Universe led him to a somewhat concordant approach to seeing in these scientific results a rational support for the Scriptural, and derived doctrinal, interpretation of creation.
-This tendency was first revealed in the address, Un'Ora, delivered to the Pontifical Academy of Sciences on 22 November 195112 in which he attempted to examine the scientific results from which arguments for the existence of God the Creator might proceed.
-Even at that time the Papal discourse created a great deal of negative comment.13 But this was only the beginning of what was to be a very difficult period.
-It was only, in fact, through the most delicate but firm interventions of Georges Lemaître, the father of the theory of the primeval atom which foreshadowed the theory of the Big Bang, and Father Daniel O'Connell, S.J., that the Pope was dissuaded from following a course which would have surely ended in disaster for the relationship between the Church and scientists.14 which is characteristic of physical proofs, modern science has confirmed the contingency of the Universe and also the well-founded deduction to the epoch when the world came forth from the hands of the Creator.15
+He was a man of rich culture and even in his youth he had become acquainted with astronomy through his association with Father Giuseppe Lais, Oratorian, who was an astronomer at the Vatican Observatory from 1890 to 1921 and the one most responsible for the completion of the International Sky Mapping Program of the Vatican Observatory.vii The Pope had an excellent college level knowledge of astronomy and he frequently discussed astronomical research with Father Daniel O'Connell, S.J., the then Director of the Vatican Observatory.viii Pius XII's discourses on astronomical and cosmological themes are summarized by P.J.
+McLaughlin.ix However, the Pope was not immune from the rationalist tendency which I spoke about above and his understanding of the then most recent scientific results concerning the origins of the Universe led him to a somewhat concordant approach to seeing in these scientific results a rational support for the Scriptural, and derived doctrinal, interpretation of creation.
+This tendency was first revealed in the address, Un'Ora, delivered to the Pontifical Academy of Sciences on 22 November 1951x in which he attempted to examine the scientific results from which arguments for the existence of God the Creator might proceed.
+Even at that time the Papal discourse created a great deal of negative comment.xi But this was only the beginning of what was to be a very difficult period.
+It was only, in fact, through the most delicate but firm interventions of Georges Lemaître, the father of the theory of the primeval atom which foreshadowed the theory of the Big Bang, and Father Daniel O'Connell, S.J., that the Pope was dissuaded from following a course which would have surely ended in disaster for the relationship between the Church and scientists.xii